Master Ship Index

 Built in Larvik, Norway 1921.
 Previous name: Octo 1921.

-D/S Facto has a picture of the ship and some more information.
+D/S Facto has a picture of the ship, as well as voyage information.

 • D/S Fagerborg NS